 To the beginner, a game like craps can be rather daunting.
-But once you have learned the basics and know the rules, you will find the game rather simple to grasp.
+But once you have learned how to play craps and are familiar with the rules, you will find the game rather simple (not to mention incredibly fun).

-As always, strategy plays an important role.
-Following a calculated and intelligent strategy will assure any player can have good, if not always winning, results.
+A good craps strategy involves creating those perfect circumstances.
+Following a calculated and intelligent craps strategy will assure any player can have good, if not always winning, results.

 Using the Odds

-Most bets can be added to, removed or deducted from, at any point of time.
-There are certain exceptions to this which are the Come and Pass bets where the player cannot go beyond the maximum bet on the odds.
+Most craps bets can be added to, removed, or deducted from at any point.
+There are certain exceptions to this—namely the Come and Pass bets—where the player cannot go beyond the maximum bet on the odds.